UTexas

 AET 374.
 Independent Study.

 Independent study or research in arts and entertainment technologies.
 Hours to be arranged.
 May be repeated for credit.
-Prerequisite: Upper-division standing, a grade point of average of at least 3.00, consent of instructor, and consent of the director of the Center for Arts and Entertainment Technologies.
+Prerequisite: Upper-division standing, a grade point of average of at least 3.5, and consent of instructor.

 AET 376.
 Game Capstone: 2-D.